kelnadim87/fiat_stripe/README.md

 gem 'fiat_stripe'
 ```

+And then run `rake db:migrate` to set up the gem's database tables.

 The gem comes with a default [initializer](https://github.com/fiatinsight/fiat_stripe/blob/master/config/initializers/stripe.rb); but you can write your own, more flexible one in your application at `config/initializers/stripe.rb`.
 For example:

 ```ruby